soulofmischief/dotenv/README.md

 3. Create a separate file that will execute `config` first as outlined in [this comment on #133](https://github.com/motdotla/dotenv/issues/133#issuecomment-255298822)

 ## Contributing Guide

+Contributions welcome.
+Dotenv+ aims to extend the functionality of [dotenv](https://github.com/motdotla/dotenv) without sacrificing reliability.
+The original project maintainers are not interested in new features.

 See [CONTRIBUTING.md](CONTRIBUTING.md)